HB42 CoverLay Review – Floor Protector

 Advertisement

-HB42 CoverLay is a little pricey, but it is also reusable.
-I don’t even remove the masking tape.
-I just fold everything up in one piece at the end of the job, then fold it out again on the next, adjusting the cuts to fit the next room.
-It’s so much easier than the rigmarole I was going through with Roll & Stroll!!
-I get 3 or 4 uses out of my CoverLay, then bin it and open a new roll.
+HB42 CoverLay is a little pricey, but it’s also reusable.
+I don’t even remove the masking tape — I simply fold the whole lot up at the end of a job, then roll it back out on the next one and adjust the cuts to suit the room.

 For more information, visit – www.hb42.co.uk/